material-components/material-components-ios/contributing/checklist.md

 Every component has a README.md file describing what it is, what it does, when to use it, etc, in the root of the component's folder.
 To create a new README.md file see the template at [writing_readmes](writing_readmes.md).

 1. Verify the component has a filled out README.md
-1. Verify Swift code samples appear before Objc samples.
+1. Verify Swift code samples appear before Objective-C samples.
 1. Enter YES or NO